Nicotine: The Most Misunderstood Nootropic in the World

 Nicotine: One Key Ingredient in Blue Cannatine

-Blue Cannatine, Troscriptions' signature nootropic, contains 1 mg of nicotine in a full buccal troche (pronounced troh-key), which is a small lozenge that allow the ingredients to be gradually absorbed into the bloodstream through the cheek mucosa.
+Blue Cannatine, Troscriptions' signature nootropic, contains 1 mg of nicotine in a full buccal troche, which is a small lozenge that allows the ingredients to be gradually absorbed into the bloodstream through the cheek mucosa.
 This is in contrast to cigarettes which contain anywhere from 6 to 28 mg of nicotine (as mentioned above!) and give you an instant hit.

 Buccal troches are a slow-release delivery system.
-As a result, the risk of addiction is very low as long as you follow the directions on the box.
+As a result, the risk of addiction is very low as long as you follow the directions on the box and have less than 4 mg of nicotine per day.
 Plus, the nicotine is pharmaceutical grade and synthetically made in a lab so it does not contain any impurities or additives.

 In addition to nicotine, Blue Cannatine contains methylene blue, caffeine, and hemp extract.
-These four ingredients, all low dose, synergize to give you massive productivity, focus, verbal fluidity, and more for 3 to 5 hours.
+These four ingredients, which are all low dose, synergize to give you massive productivity, focus, verbal fluidity, and more for 3 to 5 hours.
+Blue Cannatine’s other ingredients also help with a smooth launch of productivity and focus without the jitters associated with pure nicotine as mentioned above.

 All ingredients in Blue Cannatine and all our products at Troscriptions are precision dosed, physician formulated, and pharmaceutical grade.